masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 Both infrastructure validation and testing are essential for a healthy development process.
 Here is where the `check` feature comes into play and might feed two birds with one crumb.

 First, checks can work great when the actual resource provisioning isn't the primary focus of the assertion.
-Given the necessity of configuring sandbox environments (whether ephemeral or persistent, hosted in the cloud, or run locally using mocking tools) and writing tests in Ruby or Go, native HCL `check` blocks can be seen as a practical alternative.

 Furthermore, Terraform uses declarative language to define your infrastructure's desired state and, by its nature, does not specify the steps needed to reach this state.
 Examining the details of the expected state to confirm proper changes while writing tests can quickly become tedious.
 An effective test could be to check if the changes have indeed been applied - for this, you only need to look at one part of the result.
 For example, confirm that the worker nodes have joined the EKS cluster.